 Congo (Kinshasa): Former foreign minister (1996) Jean-Marie Kititwa dies.

 The Sudan: In presidential elections held December 13-22, incumbent Omar Hassan Ahmad al-Bashir wins 86.5% of the vote while his nearest rival, former president Gaafar Nimeiry, gains 9.6%.

 Trinidad and Tobago: A new cabinet is sworn in, including Mervyn Assam as foreign minister and Gerard Yetming as finance minister.

 Yugoslavia: In parliamentary elections in Serbia, the Democratic Opposition of Serbia (DOS) alliance wins 64.1% of the vote and 176 of 250 seats, while the Socialists win 13.8% and 37 seats and the Radical Party 8.5% and 23 seats.
 Turnout is 57.6%.

-Russia: Aleksey Lebed is reelected president of Khakassia, winning 72.3% of the vote against 12.4% for Vasily Astanayev.
+Russia: Aleksey Lebed is reelected chairman of the government of Khakassia, winning 72.3% of the vote against 12.4% for Vasily Astanayev.

 Venezuela: President Hugo Chávez names Adina Bastidas as executive vice-president; she is sworn in December 28.

 India: Former maharaja of Banaras (1939-47) Vibhuti Narayan Singh dies.